infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

 },
 ```

+`selenium:start` - used for starting a selenium server - used for acceptance and functional tests.
+`test:clean` - used to clean up the output directory and generated code.
 `test:setup` - a shorthand for setting up the `wpbrowser`.
 If you have used it already (and have test scaffolded) you don't need to run it.
-`test:prepare`- a shorthand for enabling [`pcov clobber`](https://github.com/krakjoe/pcov-clobber) utility for enabling `pcov` driver for code coverage generation
-`test:revert`- a shorthand for disabling `pcov clobber`
-`test:acceptance`- a shorthand way to run acceptance tests
+`test:acceptance`- a shorthand way to run acceptance tests.
-`test:functional`- a shorthand way to run functional tests
+`test:functional`- a shorthand way to run functional tests.
-`test:integration`- a shorthand way to run integration tests
+`test:integration`- a shorthand way to run integration tests.
-`test:coverage`- a shorthand way to run integration tests with code coverage (this run is usually slower than just test run)
+`test:coverage`- a shorthand way to run integration tests with code coverage (this run is usually slower than just test run).
 `test:generate-scenarios`- a shorthand way to generate user scenarios.
 You need to provide a suite for which a scenario can be generated (`acceptance`, `functional` or `integration`).

 You can also [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading) your test folder using either `psr-4` or `classmap` autoloading process: